Deal-of-the-day: Affiliates

-Most daily deal websites have an affiliate marketing program, allowing third-party websites to be paid for referring visitors, increasing the presence of the deal-of-the-day sites.
-These websites display syndicated offers from a number of deals sites, based on location and which categories of deal a user is interested in receiving.
-These aggregators earn a percentage of any sales made by the deal sites through their affiliate program.
+Most daily deal websites have an affiliate marketing program, allowing third-party websites to be paid for referring visitors and increasing the presence of deal-of-the-day sites.
+These websites display syndicated offers from a number of deal sites based on location and the categories of deals a user is interested in receiving.
+These aggregators earn a percentage of sales made by deal sites through their affiliate programs.

 Industry outlook

-Whereas 2010 was a year of rapid growth for the industry, daily deal sites began to slide in 2011 and 2012.
-Regardless, revenue forecasts for the industry continue to foresee strong growth.
-There has been a surge in the private shopping club sector with niche products and offerings such as luxury home ware and high-end food gaining in popularity.
-Analysts predicted that industry revenues would reach several billion dollars, at an increasing at annual rates in excess of 100% by the end of 2011.
-According to a study released by BIA/Kelsey, gross revenues are projected to grow from a current $873 million to $3.9 billion by 2015.
+Whereas 2010 was a year of rapid growth for the industry, daily deal sites began to slide in 2011 and 2012, and have fallen further since.
+There was a surge in the private shopping club sector with niche products and offerings such as luxury home ware and high-end food gaining in popularity.
+This has continued to this day, with shopping clubs, both online and physical, rising in popularity.

 The increase in venture capital injections and startup launches demonstrates the continued growth of the industry.
 Examples of such activity include the recent launches of Facebook, Amazon, Google, and AT&T's daily deal sites.
 Groupon filed for its IPO in June 2011 and went public in November of that year.

 Despite positive growth figures, some studies suggest there is a structural weakness to the industry that will have to be addressed.
 Such shortcomings exist on both the consumer and merchant sides of the industry.
 For example, deal users very rarely return for a full price purchase, and a large percentage of businesses indicate their disinterest in further deals in the future.
 Thus the industry may need to settle for lower shares of revenues from businesses compared to their current levels (20-50%), which are not sustainable.
 It is unclear whether industry diversification, increasing competition, and larger revenue shares for merchants will disrupt the industry leaders or cannibalize the industry as a whole.